Aftermath: 11 - Chimes at Midnight (2015)

 2015 (Eleven – Chimes at Midnight)

 Hermann looks out over the Alaskan tundra, frozen gold.
-Snowcapped mountains rise in the distance against an eggshell sky.
+Snowcapped mountains rise against an eggshell sky.
 What a beautiful planet it is, really.
 The sun is beginning to set, even though the hour is late.
 He’s perched in the upper reaches of the Shatterdome, near a gap in the exposed metalwork.
 The wind whistles quietly around rusted corners as he reads, again, Dr. Geiszler’s most recent letter.

 Dear Hermann,

 One.
 We should meet.
 What do you think?
 Maybe Geneva?
 There’s a cross-disciplinary Breach Symposium happening in a few months.
 I’ll send you the meeting invite.
 Send in an abstract.
 Who knows, maybe one of the organizers will take a shine to your work and give you an oral presentation.
-Maybe someone writing this email can put in a good word for you.
+Maybe the person writing this email can put in a good word for you.

 So.
 He wants to meet.
 This seems significant.

 Hermann has, naturally, searched out pictures of the man.
 To a one, they’re out of date, obviously taken when he was much younger.
 This makes sense to Hermann.
 Of late, Dr. Geiszler has mostly been photographed in enough biohazard gear to obscure his features.
 His direct superior is the one who interfaces with the media.
-Hermann suspects that, for Dr. Geiszler, the science always comes first.
+Hermann suspects that for Dr. Geiszler the science always comes first.
 If publicity came to him, he wouldn’t hide from it, that doesn’t seem his way.
 But he wouldn’t seek it out.
 Nothing so crass.

 And the man’s mind is exceptional.